GearZer0/GearZer0-vertical-timeline-plotting-from-csv/README.md

 create a vertical timeline against a csv file

 ## Requirement
-2 columns - timeline and event
+CSV should have 2 columns - timeline and event